 South Coast, Grenada

-for 7 nights, based on 2 people sharing a Junior Suite on a Bed and Breakfast basis including private road transfers.
+per person for 7 nights, based on 2 people sharing a Cottage Suite on a Bed & Breakfast basis including private road transfers.

 At a Glance